-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

 Do you support Indiana legalizing marijuana use, either medicinal, recreational, or both?

-McCORMICK: I’m aware 80% of Hoosiers support it.
+McCORMICK: I’m aware 80% of Hoosiers support legalization.
 My cannabis plan calls for a conversation on medical use before a conversation on adult use.

 On adult use, Indiana is losing out on $177 million in tax revenue and hundreds of thousands of jobs because surrounding states have legalized marijuana.